rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

   * Notes: "ytUI" is the preferred way of referring to aUI in Rúmí.
 The Rúmí translation of "complex" is to "have many parts" (bav nö-zé).
 * Ex.
 3: Fu rúbóv bu, bum rúm ú úgyt (I love you because of your beautiful spirit).

+<ins> Relational Clause Marker: Ux </ins>

+A relational clause is used to indicate a quality relative to something else (i.e. a relation).
+In English, this is typically done using "than", "relative to" or "versus".
+"Ux" can be used to designate a clause that serves as a comparison for another clause.
+Similar to "Ib", "gaf" and "yfÖ", "Ux" can also be used to link two words or clauses at any position within a sentence.

+* Ex.
+1: Bu úx, fu nám éc (Relative to you, I am older).
+  * Can also be rephrased as "Fu nám éc úx bu" (I am older than you).
+* Ex.
+2: Ag fnum n-ag-iú úx, um jiós nö-rúm éc (His drawing was more beautiful than what was in our thoughts)
+* Ex.
+3: Fnu úx, u niúc (Relative to us, he is the smartest)
+  * Note the combination of "Ux" and a synthetic stative to indicate an absolute comparison.